 Art and Design+

-High school juniors, seniors, and transfer students are encouraged but not required to attend Art and Design Day on Saturday, November 14, to take a workshop taught by the faculty and explore the opportunities available in the School of the Arts.
-Registration will be available online through October 26.
+High school juniors, seniors, and transfer students are encouraged but not required to attend Art and Design Day on Saturday, November 5, to take a workshop taught by the faculty and explore the opportunities available in the School of the Arts.

 Music and Theatre+

 Students majoring in music or theatre are required to audition/interview for admission to the School of the Arts.
-On-campus auditions are strongly encouraged; our dates for audition and interview weekend dates for students seeking fall 2016 enrollment are November 13-14, February 5-6, and February 26-27.
-An e-mail from email@example.com will be sent to confirm your requested audition/interview weekend within five business days of the receipt of your Music Application, Theatre Application, or Theatre for Youth Application (NAST plan approval is pending).
-Students with exceptional circumstances may request to submit a DVD audition or schedule an individual audition; please contact the arts enrollment assistant to discuss these options.
+On-campus auditions are strongly encouraged; our dates for audition and interview weekend dates for students seeking fall 2017 enrollment are November 4-5, February 3-4, and February 24-25.
+Students with exceptional circumstances may request to submit a DVD audition or schedule an individual audition; please contact the arts recruiter to discuss these options.

 Graduate Design Admission+